Tangzhong

 Tangzhong is a gel, which helps stabilize the wheat starches in the bread, to prevent recrystallization which is the main cause of staling.
+The Chinese characters for the technique translate to "hot water seed".

 Technique

 For yu-dane the flour is mixed with an equal weight of boiling water poured over it.
 This mixture then holds moisture so that, when it is added to a bread mix, the dough bakes with a soft, fluffy texture and the bread then keeps for longer.

 For tangzhong the flour is cooked at 65 °C in the liquid which causes its starch to gelatinize.
 The gelatinized roux is generally used at a moderate temperature and apparently also contributes to slightly greater rise during baking.

-The gelatinized flour is more stable than normal bread dough, which normally tends to crystalize, creating stale bread.
-Because the water roux blocks that process the bread keeps longer.
+The gelatinized flour is more stable than normal bread dough, which normally tends to crystallize, creating stale bread.
+Because the water roux blocks that process, the bread keeps for longer.

-Tangzhong works predominantly by developing starches into a paste, which functions as an emulsifier, similar to how egg yolks or lecithin work when included in dough.
-The starch emulsion retains moisture and slows the migration of moisture from inside the finished bread toward the crust, extending shelf life.
-Tangzhong is usually not heated above 65°C, as this temperature is sufficient to develop a paste.
-Higher temperatures will harden the paste and render it useless.

-The predominant principle of Yudane is using heat to activate amylase naturally present in the flour and causing it to rapidly alter the chemistry of starches to produce sugars and other smaller chains of carbohydrate.
-Whereas typically bread starches begin to crystallize after baking and even attach to the gluten, the smaller chains produced by Yudane resist crystallisation and attachment, slowing hardening and staling of the bread.

-To summarise: Tangzhong relies mainly on emulsion, Yudane on enzymes.

 History

-"Scalding" flour, especially rye flour, for baking is a technique that has been used for centuries.
+"Scalding" flour, especially rye flour, for baking is a technique that has been used for centuries and is traditional in China to make steamed buns.
+The technique was used to develop Japanese milk bread in the 20th century.

 The Pasco Shikishima Corporation (敷島製パン) was granted a patent in Japan for making bread using the yu-dane method in 2001.
 The yu-dane method was then modified by Taiwanese pastry chef Yvonne Chen (陳郁芬), who published a book in 2007 called 65°C Bread Doctor (65°C 湯種麵包), borrowing the Japanese term 湯種 directly.
 This book popularized the technique throughout Asia.